llinauer/cartpoleDQN/README.md

 ![Cartpole](images/cartpole_description.jpg)

+There are two possible actions:
+* Apply constant force from left
+* Apply constant force from right

 So, a state of the cartpole comprises four real numbers.
 That means the number of possible states is continuous, and it is impossible to come up with a table mapping Q-values to state-action pairs.
 Even if we only consider the floats, which are a subset of the real numbers that table would still be unmanageable.